-- Meeting with the Energy Community to get insights about their business idea and define the relevant stakeholders and the clients' needs. - Research and assessment to determine opportunities for new structures, initiatives and marketing. - Joint Business planning, incl. clarifications on the implementation steps, potential funding opportunities and technical challenges to be surpassed - Visualize and present possibilities and roadmap on a business-specific pipeline.
+- Meeting with the Energy Community to get insights about their business idea and define the relevant stakeholders and the clients' needs. - Research and assessment to determine opportunities for new structures, initiatives and marketing.

+- Joint Business planning, incl. clarifications on the implementation steps, potential funding opportunities and technical challenges to be surpassed - Visualize and present possibilities and roadmap on a business-specific pipeline.

-Therefore, our service consists of the below components:
+Therefore, our service consists of the below components which have been updated as mentioned before: